-Mr. Cosby is a partner with Vandeventer Black LLP, a law firm with offices in Virginia, North Carolina, California, and in Germany, where he serves as the managing partner of its Richmond office.
+Mr. Cosby is a partner with O’Hagan Meyer, PLLC, a national law firm.
 He is a graduate of the Virginia Military Institute, and the University of Richmond School of Law.
 Mr. Cosby was commissioned a Reserve Officer in the U. S. Army, and has served in various assignments in the active reserve.
 Mr. Cosby has served on the Board of Directors of the University of Richmond Law School Association, and as an Adjunct Professor of Law.
 He has held leadership positions with the Bar Association of the City of Richmond, the John Marshall American Inn of Court, and the Greater Richmond Chamber.
 Mr. Cosby is a graduate of Leadership Metro Richmond.

 Adam S. Lee is Dominion Energy’s vice president and chief security officer.
 He directs the development and implementation of corporate security strategy and policies which protect the company’s physical and cyber assets, valued at $100 billion and spanning 18 states.
 He is Dominion Energy’s security and intelligence liaison with the U.S. government and federal, state, and local law enforcement agencies.
 Lee joined the company in this role in 2018.
 In addition to his responsibilities as CSO, Lee serves as Dominion Energy’s executive leader over its Veteran Resource Group.